llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

 llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

-In the post LLMs quantization we explained the importance of quantization of LLMs to save memory.
-We also explained that there is a way of quantization which is zero-point quantization that consists in transforming the parameter values of the weights linearly, but this has the problem of the degradation of the language models from the moment they exceed 2.7B parameters.
+In the post LLMs quantization we explain the importance of LLMs quantization to save memory.
+Additionally, we explain that there is a type of quantization called zero-point quantization which involves transforming the values of the parameters linearly, but this has the problem of language model degradation once they exceed 2.7B parameters.

 llm.int8()-degradation

-Since the quantization of all the parameters of the models produces errors in the large language models, what they propose in the paper llm.int8() is to perform vector quantization, that is, to separate the matrices of the weights into vectors, so that some of these vectors can be quantized in 8 bits, while others cannot.
-So those that can be quantized in 8 bits are quantized and matrix multiplications are performed in INT8 format, while those vectors that cannot be quantized are kept in FP16 format and multiplications are performed in FP16 format.
+Since the quantization of all parameters in models introduces errors in large language models, what is proposed in the paper llm.int8() is to perform vector quantization, which means separating weight matrices into vectors so that some of these vectors can be quantized to 8 bits, while others cannot.
+Therefore, those that can be quantized to 8 bits are quantized and matrix multiplications are performed in INT8 format, while the vectors that cannot be quantized remain in FP16 format and multiplications are performed in FP16 format.

 Let's see it with an example